Here is what you may have missed so far:

 Part 2 – Finding your child’s dominant intelligence(s) and learning style

-Part 4 – Locating the curriculum/program & finding resourses
+Part 4 – Locating the curriculum/program and finding resources

 Part 7 – Mapping out the months

 While it’s a great idea to have a monthly overview, planning exactly what you’ll do each week can become so overwhelming that you may find yourself blocked (is there such a thing as planner’s block?)
-Coming to a dead end will not motivate you to keep going, so I’m trying to prevent that kind of confusion from overtaking your planning.
-You want to keep this as simple (and as stress-free) as possible.
+Coming to a dead end will not motivate you to keep going.
+Keep this as simple (and as stress-free) as possible.

 The difference between planning each week and daily planning for the week

-When you plan each week of the month, you are basically breaking down your monthly objectives by week – ahead of time.
+When you plan each week of the month, you are breaking down your monthly objectives by week—ahead of time.

 You can list these objectives/activities and then plot them into your calendar on a weekly basis.
 You might choose to read stories and do some sensory activities in the first week of the month, do some math and science on the second week of the month, go apple picking and do baking on the third week of the month, and so on.

-While this seems like a great planning solution, the truth is, you’ll run into two problems:
+While this seems like a great planning solution, you’ll likely run into two problems:

-- Your weeks aren’t going to be well-rounded – not allowing your child enough practice with a particular skill.
+- Your weeks aren’t going to be well-rounded—not allowing your child enough practise with a particular skill.